gaperezsa/3DeformRS/README.md

 flag --parallel is recommended if multi-core computation is available.

-Not passing the --deformation flag or passing the value "all" are equivalent and all deformations will be searched for and attempted to get the enveope out of.
+Not passing the --deformation flag or passing the value "all" are equivalent and all deformations will be searched for and attempted to get the envelope out of.